Why Choose Educational Leadership?

 Students will complete a core of theoretical and experiential courses that will build the foundation for their administrative experiences.
 These courses combine the convenience of online learning with face-to-face class time to practice and enhance skills.
 Of prime importance is the two-semester structured internship wherein local districts will be required to sponsor and mentor administrative candidates.
 During this internship, students will apply theoretical concepts and build administrative skills; they will also be expected to develop and complete a comprehensive project that will benefit their sponsor district.
 This cooperative effort of local districts is intended to help alleviate the shortage of prospective administrators, especially in rural schools.

 The program enables secondary and elementary educators to advance in their district salary schedules and become educational leaders as building administrators.
-Successful completers of the program are eligible to apply to Michigan Department of Education for School Administrator Certificate.
+Successful completers of the program are eligible to apply to Michigan Department of Education for Building Level Administrator Certificate.

-The Master of Science in Educational Leadership through the School of Education, College of Education and Human Services requires that all students must complete all degree requirements within five (5) years after admission to the M.Ed.
+The Master of Science in Educational Leadership through the School of Education, College of Education and Human Services requires that all students must complete all degree requirements a minimum 3.0 GPA, within five (5) years after admission to the M.S.
 Consult individual program descriptions for other graduation requirements.

 College of Education & Human Services